At-home Learning Resources for Kids

 - Math Celebrity provides instant help to solve math problems with detailed tutorials.

 - The Monterey Bay Aquarium has fantastic pre-K through 12th grade curriculum and resources related to aquariums and animals.

 - Steve Spangler’s experiment library is a collection of at-home science experiments for grades K-12.

 - The CK-12 Foundation hosts science, math, social studies, and photography learning activities for K-12 learners.

 - Ancestry.com’s AncestryK12 program is home to free history lesson plans, including subjects such as the American Revolutionary War, the War of 1812, WWI and WWI, the 1940 Census, and more.

 - The Natural History Museum of Utah hosts free middle school supplemental science instruction.

-- The National Archives’ DocsTeach hosts activites for all learning levels using documents from the National Archives.
+- The National Archives’ DocsTeach hosts activities for all learning levels using documents from the National Archives.
 Search by historical era, thinking skill, activity type, or grade level.